How to Relieve Knee Pain with Yoga Blocks

 About Charlotte Bell

 Charlotte Bell discovered yoga in 1982 and began teaching in 1986.
 Charlotte is the author of Mindful Yoga, Mindful Life: A Guide for Everyday Practice and Yoga for Meditators, both published by Rodmell Press.
 Her third book is titled Hip-Healthy Asana: The Yoga Practitioner’s Guide to Protecting the Hips and Avoiding SI Joint Pain (Shambhala Publications).
 She writes a monthly column for CATALYST Magazine and serves as editor for Yoga U Online.
 Charlotte is a founding board member for GreenTREE Yoga, a non-profit that brings yoga to underserved populations.
-A lifelong musician, Charlotte plays oboe and English horn in the Salt Lake Symphony and folk sextet Red Rock Rondo, whose DVD won two Emmy awards in 2010.
+A lifelong musician, Charlotte plays oboe and English horn in the Salt Lake Symphony and folk sextet Red Rock Rondo, whose DVD won two Emmy awards.

-One response to “How to Relieve Knee Pain with Yoga Blocks”
+2 responses to “How to Relieve Knee Pain with Yoga Blocks”

-1. Avatar Perry Towle says:
+1. Perry Towle says:

 In this article you asked, “Please let us know how you’ve used blocks to support cranky knees.”
 I have some wedge shaped leg blocks that support my knees and hips nicely, but I find that I have to sit up at least 4 inches off the ground so my hips are higher than my knees.